Social Inequality – A History of the Program

 In 2008, the Russell Sage Foundation, in cooperation with the Lyle M. Spencer Foundation, initiated an ambitious group project, Social Inequality and Educational Disadvantage, to investigate the extent to which economic inequality may be undermining schools’ effectiveness in providing all students with an equal chance to get ahead.
 Under the direction of Greg Duncan (University of California, Irvine) and Richard J. Murnane (Harvard University), the project has yielded 25 research papers that chart the dimensions of educational inequality in the United States and explore how school performance and educational achievement are affected by the social and economic conditions surrounding schools.
 Schools where many students perform below standards are often located in neighborhoods with substantial crime problems, higher residential turnover, and fewer job opportunities than their wealthier counterparts.
 The families of students in these schools are more likely to be headed by single parents, by parents with limited educational backgrounds, or parents whose native language is not English.
 As a result, these schools face higher rates of student turnover, greater problems in recruiting high-quality teachers, more difficulty in creating safe learning environments, greater demands for special education, and a greater need to provide instruction in English as a second language.
 Despite efforts to equalize financial expenditures per pupil, these schools are increasingly unable to deliver anything approximating an equal chance for a quality education.

 The project will produce two books exploring schools’ efforts to provide equal educational opportunity for all students.
 The first book, edited by Duncan and Murnane, Whither Opportunity?
 Rising Inequality and the Uncertain Life Chances of Low-Income Children (2011), examines how factors such as family functioning, neighborhood conditions, and local labor markets impact schools’ ability to improve the academic achievement and educational attainment of disadvantaged students.
-The second book, intended for a more general audience, will seek to raise public awareness of educational disadvantage in the United States by bringing together the research that documents this growing national problem and suggesting new policies aimed at reducing educational inequality.
+The second book, Restoring Opportunity: The Crisis of Inequality and the Challenge for American Education (Harvard Education Press, 2014), further documents this growing national problem and suggests new policies for reducing educational inequality.